mganjoo/alisha-and-milind-wedding/functions/README.md

-# Firestore security rules tests
+# Firebase Cloud Functions

+This package includes Cloud Funtions for deploying to Firebase, as well as tests for those functions and Firestore security rules.

 ## Running tests